-You can’t rely on the person with dementia to recognize when their driving is unsafe.
+You can’t rely on people with dementia to recognize when their driving is unsafe.
 So you must regularly observe their driving and monitor any changes in their driving skills.
 To help you notice the warning signs indicating that their driving is unsafe:

 Source: www.careblazers.com

 The best approach is to base driving decisions as much as possible on objective information.
-As soon as there is a dementia diagnosis, observe the person with dementia’s driving on a regular basis, and watch for signs of changes in how they drive.
+As soon as there is a dementia diagnosis, observe how the person with dementia drives on a regular basis, and watch for signs of changes in how they drive.
 This will help you avoid delaying action or taking action too soon.

-In addition, knowing the warning signs that the person with dementia’s driving skills are changing helps make sure you don’t miss any indications that their driving ability is declining.
+In addition, knowing the warning signs, which indicate that the driving skills of the person with dementia are changing helps make sure you don’t miss any signs that their driving ability is declining.
 Keep in mind that:

-As you regularly monitor the person with dementia’s driving, be sure to also:
+As you regularly monitor the driving of the person with dementia, be sure to also:

 Here's what some family members have to say: